 Like other mosquitoes, Asian tiger mosquito bites are not necessarily painful, but they can leave an itchy, red bump on the skin.
 Asian tiger mosquitoes can transmit numerous diseases to humans including Zika, Eastern Equine Encephalitis (EEE), West Nile virus, and dengue fever.
 This biting insect is also the primary vector for Chikungunya, a virus similar to dengue fever.

 Mosquito management involves very comprehensive treatment strategies, including those established by public health authorities and mosquito abatement agencies.
-The experts at Paramount Pest Management provide adult mosquito population control around properties across Nassau and Suffolk Counties, New York City, Brooklyn, Bronx, and Queens as part of an overall perimeter pest management program.
-We have dedicated a significant amount time and resources learning how to defeat mosquitoes and our overall Integrated Pest Management (IPM) strategy of inspection, assessment, and treatment will allow you to enjoy your backyard again.
+The experts at Paramount Pest Management provide adult mosquito population control around properties across Nassau and western Suffolk Counties, New York City, and Queens as part of an overall perimeter mosquito management program.
+We have dedicated a significant amount time and resources learning how to control mosquitoes and our overall Integrated Pest Management (IPM) strategy of inspection, assessment, and treatment will allow you to enjoy your backyard again.

 Our inspections focus on identifying breeding sites around your property that may help maintain mosquito life cycle development.
 Old tires, flowerpots, garbage cans, poorly drained gutters, toys, poor grade slope or soil depressions, tree holes & cavities, bird baths, non-functioning fountains, watering cans, sump-pump discharge, and air conditioner discharge are examples of potential breeding sites.
 Once identified, it is very important that we work together to remove and/or drain all breeding sites when practical.
 We also inspect all windows and doors for screens that are in need of repair.